 Consistent largest short concentration is with large Precious Metal Traders

 Allegedly an Idaho potato billionaire J. R. Simplot went ‘short’ (sold potato futures contracts) in huge numbers attempting to drive down potato prices.
-Yet there where other ‘long’ potato futures contract buyers buyers simultaneously calling his bluff.
-The end result was a large amount of potato futures contracts that went unsettled at the May 1976 expiration date, resulting in a large number of defaulted delivery contracts and nearly 100 million undelivered potatoes as a result.
+There where other ‘long’ potato futures contract buyers were simultaneously calling his bluff.
+The result was a large amount of potato futures contracts that went unsettled at the May 1976 expiration date, resulting in a large number of defaulted delivery contracts and nearly 100 million undelivered potatoes as a result.

 And of course, the newly created Commodity Futures Trading Commission (CFTC) held hearings on the matter.
 The CFTC also later filed charges against both short and long potato price manipulators.

-With the then punishment that the NYMEX could not venture into new futures contract arenas for a span of time, its prospects for growth were damaged at least until they were allowed to began trading heating oil, energy, and oil futures contracts within a few years of time.
+With the then punishment that the NYMEX could not venture into new futures contract arenas for some time, its prospects for growth were damaged at least until they were allowed to began trading heating oil, energy, and oil futures contracts within a few years.

-In that same year NYMEX also underwent an initial public offering (IPO) and was listed on the New York Stock Exchange.
-By 2008, the NYMEX was sold to the Chicago Mercantile Exchange (CME) for $11.2 billion USD in cash and stock options.
+In that same year, NYMEX also underwent an initial public offering (IPO) and was listed on the New York Stock Exchange.
+By 2008, the NYMEX got sold to the Chicago Mercantile Exchange (CME) for $11.2 billion USD in cash and stock options.

 Today the NYMEX (and COMEX), operate as designated futures contract markets under the publicly traded CME Group.